 There are no formal procedures in the Republic of Croatia to agree the final level of tax charge upon submission of the declaration for corporate tax.
 However, such tax settlements may be subject to review by the relevant tax authorities during the limitation period of six years.
-The limitation period of six years starts with the year that follows the year of submission of tax declarations, i.e. 2025 for the 2023 tax liability.
+The limitation period of six years starts with the year that follows the year of submission of tax declarations, i.e. 2026 for the 2024 tax liability.

 In 2015, the tax authorities started conducting a supervision review of HT's corporate tax and VAT returns for the year ended 2014.
 A lawsuit was filed in the Administrative Court in Zagreb against the second instance and first instance resolutions of the tax authorities related to tax supervision from 2014.
 The Decision of the Administrative Court for the lawsuit in question was adopted as of 23 September 2022.
 On 21 October 2022 an appeal was filed to the Administrative Court in Zagreb against the adopted decision.
 On 2 January 2024 the Higher Administrative Court in Zagreb issued a final binding Decision, which stipulates that HT was illegally charged for certain tax obligations, and the Tax Administration is ordered to return the illegally acquired funds from HT within 60 days, including default interest from day of payment.
 With this Decision of the Higher Administrative Court in Zagreb, the lawsuit proceedings have finished.
+The claim was paid by the Tax Administration in the amount of EUR 1,258,288.49 on April 26, 2024.

-On reporting date, the Group has available EUR 33,907 thousand of tax loss, of which EUR 14,425 thousand has not been recognized as a deferred tax asset because it is not expected to be used in future periods.
+On reporting date, the Group has available EUR 15,256 thousand of tax loss, of which EUR 13,785 thousand has not been recognized as a deferred tax asset because it is not expected to be used in future periods.
 These losses relate to subsidiaries of the Group.